valinsky/hugo_blog/content/posts/privacy-build.md

 Neither big corporations nor governments can crack **properly implemented** encryption.

 I'm a fan of [zero-knowledge proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof) encryption, where data is encrypted before it is sent to servers, and the key to decrypt the data is only available to the user.
-The key is never stored on company servers.
+The key is never stored on corporate servers.
 Nobody, not even companies, can decrypt the data.
 Only the user can.

 ### Privacy build

-I'm going to list the apps that I started using that promote encryption and privacy.
+I will list some of the apps I started using that promote encryption and privacy.
 While this list is by no means exhaustive, and while better alternatives may exist, it can serve as an intro into the world of privacy focused apps.

 The first thing I recommend doing after you install a new app is to update the privacy settings accorgindly.